1940 Summer Olympics: Forfeiture of Games

-Kōichi Kido, who would later be instrumental in the surrender of Japan in 1945, announced the forfeiture on July 16, 1938.
+Kōichi Kido, who would later be instrumental in the surrender of Japan in 1945, announced the forfeiture on 16 July 1938.
 He closed his speech saying, "When peace reigns again in the Far East, we can then invite the Games to Tokyo and take that opportunity to prove to the people of the world the true Japanese spirit."
 This would come to pass in 1964.

 Despite the cancellation of the 1940 Olympics, the Tokyo organizing committee released its budget for the Games.
 In a departure from standard practice, the budget included all capital outlays as well as direct organizing costs.
 The total budget was ¥20.1 million, one-third of which would have been paid by the Tokyo metropolitan government.

 Helsinki and other competitions

 The IOC then awarded the Games to Helsinki, Finland, the city that had been the runner-up in the original bidding process.
-The Games were then scheduled to be staged from July 20 to August 4, 1940.
-The Olympic Games were suspended indefinitely following the outbreak of World War II (the Winter War in particular) and did not resume until the London Games of 1948.
+The Games were then scheduled to be staged from 20 July to 4 August 1940.
+In December 1939, however, it was announced by IOC President Count Henri Baillet-Latour that the games were cancelled, as revealed in Brussels.
+The Olympics were suspended indefinitely following the outbreak of World War II (the Winter War in particular) and did not resume until the London Games of 1948.

-With the Olympics canceled, the major international athletics event of the year turned out to be the annual Finland-Sweden athletics international, held at the new Helsinki Olympic Stadium, exceptionally held as a triple international among Finland, Sweden and Germany.
+With the Olympics canceled, the major international athletics event of the year turned out to be the annual Finland-Sweden Athletics International, held at the new Helsinki Olympic Stadium, exceptionally held as a triple international among Finland, Sweden and Germany.

 Gliding was due to be an Olympic sport in the 1940 Games after a demonstration at the Berlin Games in 1936.
 The sport has not been featured in any Games since, though the glider designed for it, the DFS Olympia Meise, was produced in large numbers after the war.

 Meanwhile, Japan hosted the 1940 East Asian Games in Tokyo, with six participating nations.
 Helsinki eventually held the 1952 Summer Olympics, while Tokyo held the 1964 Summer Olympics and the 2020 Summer Olympics, although the later event was postponed to 2021 due to the COVID-19 pandemic.

 During August 1940, prisoners of war celebrated a "special Olympics" called the International Prisoner-of-War Olympic Games at Stalag XIII-A in Langwasser, near Nuremberg, Germany.
 An Olympic flag, 29 by 46 cm in size, was made of a Polish prisoner's shirt and, drawn in crayon, it featured the Olympic rings and banners for Belgium, France, Great Britain, Norway, Poland, and the Netherlands.
 A feature film, Olimpiada '40, produced by the director Andrzej Kotkowski in 1980 tells the story of these games and of one of the prisoners of war, Teodor Niewiadomski.